facelessuser/pymdown-extensions/docs/contributing.md

 # Contributing &amp; Support

-Contribution from the community is encouraged and can be done in a variety of ways:

-- Bug reports.
-- Reviewing code.
-- Code patches via pull requests.
-- Answer questions in the issue tracker.
-- Documentation improvements via pull requests.

 ## Bug Reports

 1. Please **read the documentation** and **search the issue tracker** to try and find the answer to your question **before** posting an issue.